ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ### Keystrokes

 To get a button with a shortcut, add the keystroke property.
-To display the shortcut on the button, set the `withKeystroke` property to `true`.
+To display the shortcut on the button, set the {@link module:ui/button/button~Button#withKeystroke `withKeystroke`} property to `true`.
 If you also add a label, it will display next to the shortcut.
-You don't need to worry about different shortcuts for different OSes - the shortcut is relative to the OS.
-For example, "CTRL+I" shortcut, Mac OS will display as "⌘+I".
+You do not need to worry about different shortcuts for different OSes &ndash; the shortcut is relative to the OS.
+For example, Mac OS will display the <kbd>CTRL</kbd>+<kbd>I</kbd> shortcut as </kbd>⌘</kbd>+<kbd>I</kbd>.

 ```js
 import { ButtonView } from '@ckeditor/ckeditor5-ui';